Festival Locations - 2026

 Midland, Ontario

-Midland is perched on picturesque Southern Georgian Bay, an easy 90 minutes from Toronto and only 30 minutes from Barrie.
-The region has a natural blend of scenic landscapes, diverse wildlife and a quaint harbor with interesting waterfront trails and attractive parkland.
-Fall colors are usually vivid at Feast time.
+Back by popular demand, the picturesque town of Midland will be the site of the 2026 Feast of Tabernacles in Ontario, Canada.
+Midland is nestled on magnificent Southern Georgian Bay—home to 30,000 islands.
+It is an easy 90-minute drive from the Toronto airport and 30 minutes from Barrie.
+The region has a blend of scenic landscapes, diverse wildlife, a quaint harbor with interesting waterfront trails and attractive parkland.
+Together these create a relaxing and memorable Feast experience.
+Also, at Feast-time a panoply of vivid fall colors usually abounds.

 Anthony Wasilkoff